 Lunacy vs Figma 2026: Honest Comparison for Designers Who Don't Have Time to Waste

-Here's a bold claim to open with: most designers comparing Lunacy vs Figma in 2026 have already made up their minds before they finish reading the first paragraph.
-Figma dominates the market — everyone knows it — but Lunacy's fully free pricing and rock-solid offline support make it genuinely worth a second look.
-Not a cursory glance.
+Here's the truth: most designers comparing Lunacy vs Figma in 2026 have already made up their minds before finishing the first paragraph.
+Figma dominates—everyone knows it—but Lunacy's fully free pricing and rock-solid offline support actually deserve a real look.
+Not just a quick glance.
 An actual second look.
-Short answer on which to pick: it depends almost entirely on your team size and workflow.
-Let's cut through the noise.
+Bottom line: it mostly depends on your team size and how you work.
+Let's skip the fluff.

-This comparison is for solo designers, small studio teams, and product managers who need a clear, fast answer — not a 10,000-word essay buried in affiliate disclaimers.
+This comparison is built for solo designers, small studio teams, and product managers who need straight answers—not a 10,000-word essay buried in affiliate disclaimers.

 Quick Comparison Table: Lunacy vs Figma 2026